 The end seems pretty nigh, so why not measure it?
-This sensor array is ready whether it’s fires or nuclear war, chemical attack or nuclear winter.
+This sensor array is ready whether it’s fires or nuclear war.

 This Sensor Array Measures: